mdbergmann/cl-gserver/README.md

 __Sento__ is a 'message passing' library/framework with actors similar to Erlang or Akka.
 It supports creating systems that should work reactive, require parallel computing and event based message handling.

-sento features:
+Sento features:

-- Actors with `ask` and `tell` operations. `ask` can be asynchronous or synchronous.
+- Actors with `ask` (`?`) and `tell` (`!`) operations. `ask` can be asynchronous or synchronous.
 - Agents: Agents are a specialization of Actors for wrapping state with a standardized interface of `init`, `get` and `set`.
-There are also specialized Agents for CLs array and hash-map.
+There are also specialized Agents for Common Lisps array and hash-map data structures.
-- Router: Router offers a similar interface as Actor with `ask` and `tell` but collects multiple Actors for load-balancing.
+- Router: Router offers a similar interface as Actor with `ask` and `tell` but can collects multiple Actors for load-balancing.
 - EventStream: all Actors and Agents are connected to an EventStream and can subscribe to messages or publish messages.
+This is similar to an event-bus.
 - Tasks: a simple API for concurrency.

 ### Intro

+(Please also checkout the API [documentation](https://mdbergmann.github.io/cl-gserver/index.html) for further information)

 #### Creating an actor-system

 The first thing you wanna do is to create an actor system.
-In simple terms, an actor system is a container wherer all the actors live in.
-So at any point the actor system knows which actors exist.
+In simple terms, an actor system is a container where all actors live in.
+So at any time the actor system knows which actors exist.

-So, to create an actor system we can first change package to `:sento-user` because it includes already the majority of necessary namespaces.
+To create an actor system we can first change package to `:sento-user` because it imports the majority of necessary namespaces fopr convenience.
 Then, do:

 ```elisp
 (defvar *system* (make-actor-system))
 ```

-When we loop at `*system*` in the repl we see a bit of the structure:
+When we look at `*system*` in the repl we see some information of the actor system:

 ```plain
 #<ACTOR-SYSTEM config: (DISPATCHERS